kylelangille/windows-xp-v1/README.md

 # Fwindows XP

 Live demo [here](https://fwindows-xp.netlify.app/) 👈

-(Note: Netlify deployment may be a couple commit behind...)
+(Note: Netlify deployment may be a couple commits behind...)

 ## What's this?